77 High Street

 There is currently only one ground for divorce, which is the irretrievable breakdown of the marriage.
 A Divorce Petition can be presented to the court on the basis of:-

 - Separation for 5 years WITHOUT CONSENT

-- Or desertion (for a period of not less than 2 years)
+- Desertion (for a period of not less than 2 years)

 If you decide to commence divorce proceedings, a divorce Petition will be drafted for you using one of the above facts.
 Your original marriage certificate will be requested as this needs to be filed at the court with your Petition.
 A fee may also be payable depending on your financial circumstances.

-Once both documents have been drafted, your will be asked to approve the contents and sign them if applicable.
+Once the Petition has been drafted, your will be asked to approve the contents and sign it if applicable.
 NO document will be sent to the Court without you being entirely happy with its contents.